hherin/42_libft/README.md

 # 42_libft

-Libft not in the 42 norme but I tried to optimized and shorted the functions
+Libft not in the 42 norme but I tried to optimize and shorten the functions